developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/dominjectionandroid/index.md

 To use DOM injection, **ALL of the following must be true**:

-* The app being injected was made with Enterprise Browser 1.3 (or higher).
+* The app being injected is running on Enterprise Browser 1.3 (or higher).
 * A `tags` file containing elements to be injected has been created and pushed to the target device.
 * The path to the `tags` file is specified in the app's `Config.xml` file (see [Step 2](#step2updateconfigxml)).
-* The target device is running one of the following:
+* The target device is running Android with the stock webkit.
-	* Android with stock webkit
-	* Windows Mobile/CE device with Zebra Webkit
-	* Windows CE with IE engine

-**_DOM injection is NOT supported on Windows Mobile devices using the IE engine_**.

 ### Supports injection of: